 In order to improve tax equity and acceptance by the population, a minimum assessment basis of CHF 400,000 taxable income is now applicable for the federal taxes and the cantons must also at their discretion set at least the same minimum amount for the assessment basis.

-In the case of spouses who wish to be taxed on an expenditure basis, both parties must fulfil all of the prerequisites for expenditure-based taxation.
+In the case of spouses who wish to be taxed on an expenditure basis, both parties must fulfill all of the prerequisites for expenditure-based taxation.

 The basic prerequisite for lump-sum taxation is that the person concerned does not pursue an occupation in Switzerland.
 This type of taxation is available to those who make Switzerland their tax home for the first time or return after having been outside the country for at least 10 years.
 Foreigners enjoy this right indefinitely, while it is limited to the first year of residence for repatriating Swiss citizens, who are returning from abroad.

-The right to expenditure-based taxation expires as soon as the person gains the Swiss citizenship (i.e. Naturalisation) or takes up gainful employment in Switzerland.
+The right to expenditure-based taxation expires as soon as the person gains Swiss citizenship or takes up gainful employment in Switzerland.
 Less than 0.1% of taxpayers in Switzerland are taxed on a lump-sum basis.